 That was just what she needed.
 That would make her forget.

 She'd find this bot.
 She'd take them apart.
 She'd hear them scream.

-Spinning on her heals she strolled lazily through the drifting smoke that choked her vents and burning flames that licked her plating not even bothering with either of it.
+Spinning on her heels, she strolled lazily through the drifting smoke that choked her vents and the burning flames that licked her plating, not even bothered by any of it.
 She simply found the least blubbering of the dying mechs in the street.
-He was brown colored with grey assents and he currently had a giant shred of burning metal stabbed through his back.
-The explosion must have got him.
+He was brown-colored with grey accents and he currently had a giant shred of burning metal stabbed through his back.
+The explosion must have gotten him.

 That meant he was close enough to see who caused it.

 Crouching down in the pool of his bright blue inner liquids, the bright white femme paused a moment to smirk at the feeling of the sticky substance between her toes.
 She took a deep breath of the scents around her: burning metal, cooking energon, death.